Sproutly Plant Care Team

 Common Mistakes to Avoid

 - ✗Skipping cold dormancy.
 Temperate species die without winter rest.
-It's not optional.
+It's not optional — it's a biological requirement, like sleep for humans.

 Related Resources